-If the message is enabled to be sent, it will be sent only on the enabled connections.
+If the message is enabled to be sent, it will be sent only on the connections enabled here.

-If the message is enabled to be received, any received OSC messages will only be considered to be matched to the message if received on one of the enabled connections and the address part matches the received message.
+If the message is enabled to be received, any received OSC messages will only be considered to be matched to this message if received on one of the connections enabled here and the address part matches the received message.

 The trigger conditions for the message to be sent.

 If the message send flag is set to on, it will be sent only if any of the value objects enabled here change, and only if the configured change condition is being met.